Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/README.md

 - Step1_CameraPoseEstimation/: Preparation of camera poses and geometric information based on SfM results.
 - Step2_SimilarityIndex/: Similarity index computation and selection of corresponding reference–query image pairs.
 - Step3_Visualization/: Visualization of damage progression during different inspection times.
-- Step4_Quantification/: Quantification of damage in physical scale based on plane fitting.
+- Step4_Quantification/: Quantification of damage in physical scale based on a plane fitting.
 - Instance_segmentation/: Training scripts and configuration files for the YOLOv8-based damage instance segmentation model.

 ---